stianjsu/messeption/messeption/readme.md

 Comments can also recieve likes and dislikes.
 Posts can be sorted by different criteria

 The platform allows for account creation, so that posts, comments and likes/dislikes are connected to a given account.
-A given account can delete it's own posts and comments.
+A given account can delete it's own posts and comments

-We have only focused on the connection between Users and posts/comments/likes, and not on security. **Hence we have no hashing or encryption for passwords, and they are saved as plain text.**
+We have only focused on the connection between Users and posts/comments/likes, and not on security. **Hence we have no hashing or encryption for passwords, and they are saved as plain text in json format**

 <br/>